 Stand Up Paddle (SUP) Boarding for Beginners

-A recent phenomenon, stand up paddle boarding – more simply known as paddle or SUP – is this summer's trendiest water sport!
+A semi-recent phenomenon, stand up paddle boarding – more simply known as paddle or SUP – is this summer's trendiest water sport!
 As its name suggests, this alluring aquatic activity is practiced with a board and paddle, letting you experience the deep blue in an alternative manner.
 Promising no end of holiday, weekend, or early morning fun, it’s a great way to get moving while enjoying a warm, sunny day.
 So, if the idea of gliding across glimmering waters appeals to you, it’s prime time to get in on the action.
 From the best choice of equipment to the perfect posture to adopt, we're here to walk you through the paddle boarding process, helping you go from beginner to beach-chic pro in next to no time!

 What paddle board is best for beginners: should you opt for an inflatable blow up board or a hard model?

 In reality, it's entirely up to you which type of paddle board you choose – no one design is necessarily more beginner friendly than the other.
 However, since falling off and clambering back onto your board is part of the learning process, it's good to keep in mind that inflatable paddle boards are softer, making them slightly kinder to beginners' bodies, as well as a little less fear inducing...
 This aside, a couple of practicalities may influence your board buying decisions.
 If you're short on storage space or want a board that's easy to transport from place to place, then we'd suggest opting for an inflatable paddle board.
 Easy to roll up (functioning much like a sleeping bag) this type of design can be taken on all adventures.
-And if you intend on paddle boarding abroad, then this flying-friendly packable model really can't be trumped!
+And if you intend on paddle boarding abroad, then this flying-friendly, packable model really can't be trumped!
 Just be sure to pair it with a collapsible paddle that's equally easy to transport.
 Inflatable paddle boards are also less susceptible to scuff marks than their solid counterparts and are surprisingly more durable, particularly when put to use in locations where rocks and pebbles are at play.
 That being said, if you favour performance over practicality, then a hard paddle board is the worthier investment.
 This type of design promises agility and speed, along with stability – the longer the board the steadier!
 If, after the initiation stages, you hope to become a skilled paddle boarder, then this second model may well be for you...
 If you're also planning to fish from your board, practice yoga on it (perhaps even with a pooch aboard) or carry young passengers on it – kids adore being taken for a spin on these things – then a hard design is a sensible choice.

 Man carrying paddle board